fcg-coder/fcg-coder/README.md

 ## Education
 ### SUAI
-Bachelor’s in Application and Operation of Automated Systems for Special Purposes (2021 - 2026)
+Specialist in "Application and Operation of Automated Systems for Special Purposes" (2021 - 2026)

 ## Work experience
 ### Embedded Systems Engineer